aditya2101m/GreenScreen/README.md

 **Flow Navigation** (Screen to Screen)
 * Forced Log-in -> Account creation if no log in is available
 * Main Screen (User can set timer) -> Jumps to Setting, Leaderboard and Work Screen
-* Settings -> Toggle settings, add friends (Jumps to add friend screen), change profile picture (Jumps to Change Profile Screen)
+* Settings -> Toggle settings, change profile picture (Jumps to Change Profile Screen)
 *
 ## Video Walkthrough